-In contrast to the Sunday’s rest of today, for centuries the Walcheren was a pagan retreat and safe haven for the Vikings with their slightly aggressive business model.
-Heathendom was rooted deeply here.
+In contrast to the Sunday’s rest of today, for centuries the Walcheren Island was a pagan retreat and safe haven for the Vikings with their slightly aggressive business model.
+Heathendom was rooted deeply on this island.
 Even in the eleventh century, the Catholic church still feared its inhabitants would return to their former pagan gods and rituals.
-The Walcheren was also a bridgehead of the Scaldingi.
+The Walcheren Island was also a bridgehead of the Scaldingi.
 These were the Scheldt Vikings, led by the feared Ubba the Frisian.
 Ubba was even one of the commanders of the legendary Great Heathen Army that ransacked England.
 Yes, part of this dreaded army sailed from the Walcheren.

 Read below to find out what we mean.

-Early in January in the year 1647.
-After a heavy storm and a rough sea, the waterwolf had eaten big chunks of dune near the town of Domburg at the Walcheren.
+Early January in the year 1647.
+After a heavy storm and a rough sea, the waterwolf had eaten big chunks of dune near the town of Domburg at the Walcheren Island.
 It uncovered ancient stones.
-Stones with images of, among others, the goddess Nehalennia.
+Stones with images of, among other, the goddess Nehalennia.
 Four years later again fragments of altars and sculptures were disclosed.
 In the centuries that followed, all in all thirty-four votive altars were collected of which twenty-seven are dedicated to the goddess Nehelennia.
 Others are dedicated to the gods Jupiter, Neptune, Hercules, Victoria and Burorina.
 All these finds were part of a temple complex between ca. 188-227, but possibly already from the first century.

 Nehalennia was being worshiped in Roman times.
 She was a native Celtic-Germanic goddess.
-The name means probably ‘goddess who lives by the water’ and she was the guardian of skippers and traders who dared the crossing from the Walcheren and Colijnsplaat to Britannia.
-Traders from especially Cologne, but also from present-day Nijmegen, Tongeren, Trier, from northern and central Gallia, all offered here to the goddess Nehalennia for a safe passage.
+The name means probably ‘goddess who lives by the water’ and she was the guardian of skippers and traders who dared the crossing from the Walcheren Island and Colijnsplaat to Britannia.
+Traders from especially Cologne, but also from present-day Nijmegen, Tongeren, Trier, from northern and central Gallia, all offered here to the goddess Nehalennia for a safe sea passage.
 Even merchants from Augst in modern Switzerland.
 Offerings could consist of breads, dolls of dough, fruits, et cetera.
 One of the inscriptions reads:

-The trading goods were among others locally produced salt, allec (a kind of garum or fish sauce) and chalk.
+The trading goods were, among other, locally produced salt, allec (a kind of garum or fish sauce) and chalk.
 But also the transport of wine from the Rhineland to Britannia.
 Not solely merchants made the crossing.
-Also Frisian tribesmen on their way to, for example, Hadrian’s Wall to join the Imperial Roman Army as mercenaries; read our blog post about Frisian mercenaries in Britannia.
-The Walcheren and Colijnsplaat being a crossroad of peoples and goods from the upstream river areas of the rivers Rhine, Meuse and Scheldt, from the populous salt-marsh area in the north of Germany and the Netherlands, and vice versa from Britannia.
+Also Frisian tribesmen on their way to, for example, Hadrian’s Wall to join the Imperial Roman Army as mercenaries; read our post about Frisian mercenaries in Britannia.
+The Walcheren Island and Colijnsplaat being a crossroad of peoples and goods from the upstream river areas of the rivers Rhine, Meuse and Scheldt, from the populous salt-marsh area in the north of Germany and the Netherlands, and vice versa from Britannia.

 In the year 1715 extreme weather struck again.
-Again the pagan past of the Walcheren revealed itself.
+Again the pagan past of the Walcheren Island revealed itself.
 This time at a very low tide an image of the Roman goddess Victoria was presented, together with some remains of a temple.
 Although she is the goddess of victory she missed her head.
 The decapitated image stood on the beach for some time before it was placed in the thirteenth-century church of the village Domburg nearby.
 An act of paganism still?

 The goddess Burorina is like Nehalennia a local goddess too, but not much is known about her to date.